 Retail and wholesale pricing shall not be provided for use in consensus policy development (refer to Registry & Registrar agreements)

 Special care should be taken when Personally Identifiable Information (PII) data is involved

+Data should be stored only so long a required for the specified policy development effort, and should be destroyed upon completion

+Contracted parties should have a unilateral opt out if they determine that the data is sensitive

 The WG debated some possible ways to promote the principles described above and came to the conclusion that the collection, anonymization, and aggregation of data by an independent third-party are likely to meet the requirements.
 However, a service provider is expected to require funding and the WG believes that the cost of providing data should not be borne by the contracted parties.